JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Our Approach

-Then, during inversion, at each step, we calculate the $k$ nearest neighbors of the current latent code estimate $kNN(w_i)$, and use a softmax weighted average of the distance to nearest neighbors as a loss: where $D_i$ is the normalizing factor: And $\widebar{d}^k_i$ is the mean distance to nearest neighbors: Figure ~\ref{fig:knn} provides an intuitive visualization of our kNN loss in 2D.
-Our loss landscape does not penalize as much the exploration of the distribution and its boundaries.
-We provide the results of our optimization scheme and ablation studies demonstrating the benefits of our loss in Sec.~\ref{sec:expt}.
+Then, during inversion, at each step, we obtain the $k$ nearest neighbors of the current latent code estimate $kNN(w_i)$ \Rthree{from $\mathcal{S_W}$}, and use a softmax weighted average of the distance to nearest neighbors as a loss: where $D_i$ is the normalizing factor, and $\widebar{d}^k_i$ is the mean distance to nearest neighbors: Figure~\ref{fig:knn} provides an intuitive visualization of our kNN loss in 2D.
+Our loss landscape does not penalize as much the exploration of the distribution and its boundaries. \Rthree{Further, it respects the non-isometric behavior of the $\mathcal{W}-$space.} The soft-max weight ensures spatial continuity and a higher contribution for neighbors closer to the optimized latent (Eq.~\ref{eq:knn1}).
+To normalize the weights, we use the mean distance to the nearest neighbors ($\bar{d_i^k}$, Eq.~\ref{eq:knn2}).
+We provide the results of our optimization scheme and ablation studies demonstrating the benefits of our kNN loss in Sec.~\ref{sec:expt}. \Rtwo{Note that we use $k=50$ for all our experiments.}

-\section{Adapting existing inversion methods}
+\section{Adapting Existing Inversion Methods}

-In this section we show how existing initialization and generator fine-tuning mechanisms can be adapted to JoIN to improve the inversion result.
+In this section we show how existing initialization and generator fine-tuning mechanisms can be adapted to JoIN to improve the inversion result and bridge the Sim-to-Real gap.